A Federal Regulation went into effect May 1, 1995, which

 d).
 Conviction of a fourth or subsequent violation (within a

-for not less than ninety days nor more than five years.
-Court shall
+penitentiary for not less than ninety days nor more than five

-order violator not to operate a watercraft for three years.
+years.
+Court shall order violator not to operate a watercraft

-12 years of age must be accompanied by a person 21 or older on
+under 12 years of age must be accompanied by a person 21 or older

 For persons who wish to learn more about Mississippi Boating

 Basics and the legal and safe practices for boat operators, a six

 hour instructor taught course is available for groups.
 The

 Mississippi Boating Basics home-study course is available for

 persons who are unable to attend an instructor taught course.

 Most insurance companies honor these courses by offering